dect-e/howto-dect/index.md

   are available only in the web interface, or only in the *OMP*.
   *You might use this for the inital installation, and occasionally for administrative tasks afterwards.*
+- **PARK** (Portable Access Rights Keys):
+  *TODO*
+- **IPEI** (International Portable Equipment Identity):
+  The IPEI is a 36 Bit Unique Identifier for the PP, consisting of 16 bits EMC (Equipment Manufacturer's Code) and 20 Bits PSN (Portable Serial Number) and is issued by the manufacturer.
+The Decimal representation should constist of 5 digits EMC, 7 digits PSN and one digit modulo 11 sum.

 ## Hardware: RFP generations